zombie1864/Muse-of-Wire/README.md

 - Day 2: Seeding website with artworks and adding search functionality
          - Rob Kornblum: tasked with adding artwork schema and other related backend requirements
-         - Matthew Greer: tsked with stylizing frontend site to display artwork and video functionality
+         - Matthew Greer: tasked with stylizing frontend site to display artwork and video functionality
-         - Jeff Varela: tasked with integrating search API that searched either video or artwork images.
+         - Jeff Varela: tasked with integrating search API that searches either video or artwork images.
 This is also be collaborated with other members.

 - Day 3: Debugging and Stylizing
         - each member will be responsible for testing and debugging on all fronts and stylizing the webpage.